Why Are Bananas Believed To Bring Bad Luck on Boats?

 According to this source, a guy who wore a Banana Republic shirt had the logo on his shirt slashed by another member of the boating charter.
 Another common workaround is to fling the banana (or banana-related item) overboard before the trip ends.
 Some suggest eating the fruit quickly before you reach port.

-A quick side note: None of our shirts feature bananas, so you can definitely wear them on your fishing trips without fear of getting your shirt slashed!
+A quick side note: None of our fishing shirts feature bananas, so you can definitely wear them on your fishing trips without fear of getting your shirt slashed!

 Better safe than sorry